How to Deploy Quorvex AI¶

 # 2. Build and push images

-docker build -t your-registry/playwright-worker:latest -f docker/browser-worker/Dockerfile .
+docker build -t your-registry/quorvex-worker:latest -f docker/browser-worker/Dockerfile .

-docker build -t your-registry/playwright-backend-slim:latest -f docker/backend-slim/Dockerfile .
+docker build -t your-registry/quorvex-backend-slim:latest -f docker/backend-slim/Dockerfile .

-docker build -t your-registry/playwright-frontend:latest -f web/Dockerfile web/
+docker build -t your-registry/quorvex-frontend:latest -f web/Dockerfile web/

-docker push your-registry/playwright-worker:latest
+docker push your-registry/quorvex-backend:latest

-docker push your-registry/playwright-backend-slim:latest
+docker push your-registry/quorvex-worker:latest

-docker push your-registry/playwright-frontend:latest
+docker push your-registry/quorvex-backend-slim:latest

-# 3. Update kustomization.yaml with your registry
+# 3. Update kustomization.yaml image overrides with your registry

 # 4. Deploy